-The most important feature of AEO & GEO Tools in 2026
+The most important feature of AEO & GEO tools in 2026

 Why don't more AEO and GEO tools offer API access and MCP server support?